 At The Dog and Pheasant there is a choice of beef, pork, lamb or chicken on the Sunday menu, with all of the traditional trimmings on the side.
-If you’ve got any room left for afters, the steamed stem ginger pudding with vanilla custard is a splendid way to finish the meal.
+If you’ve got any room left for afters, the warm chocolate borwnie with vanilla ice cream is a splendid way to finish the meal.

 With your roast dinner you can expect a heap of seasonal veg, homemade Yorkshire puddings and delicious gravy.
 There is an extensive wine list on offer to accompany your meal.

 Leave the stress of making a roast dinner back at home and take a trip to The Drummond instead, where there’s a choice of meats, roast potatoes, crunchy crackling, plenty of seasonal vegetables, fluffy Yorkshire puddings and mouth-watering gravy on the menu.

 To accompany your meal, you’ll find a selection of real ales and continental draft beers behind the bar.
 And there is a selection of puddings for the sweet-toothed member of your party to enjoy afterwards.

 If your head is feeling slightly fuzzy following Saturday night, a plateful of The Skimmington Castle’s roast dinner will certainly perk you up.
 There are always four different meats on the menu with plenty of the usual trimmings to compliment them.